 - Personality shifts

-- Low self-esteem, negative body image
+- Low self-esteem, including negative body image

-- Feelings of rage, bursts of anger
+- Feelings of rage and bursts of anger

-- Confusion, disorientation
+- Confusion and/or disorientation

-- Withdrawal, isolation from friends and family
+- Withdrawal or isolation from friends and family

 - Damaged relationships with loved ones